Pug234/btb.py/docs/documentaion.md

-# btbpug Documentation
+# btbpython Documentation

-Welcome to the btbpug docs, here is where you will find all the information about btbpug.
+Welcome to the btbpython docs, here is where you will find all the information about btbpython.

 ## Client

-`class btbpug.client(token)`
+`class btbpython.client(token)`

 As of a new BytesToBits API update you now require tokens, client is a way for the wrapper to keep track of you and your token. (making more then 50 request per minutes to the API will get you rate limited)